vsbron/course-react2024-the-wild-oasis/README.md

 - State management is handled by React Query;
 - Database is stored at Supabase service;
 - Form handled and validated with React Hook Form;
+- Add/Edit Cabin form is built as a Modal using Compound Component Pattern;

 ## Live version